gainwell-ohio/spbm/docs/UPDL and Supporting Documents/BloodFCT_Agents/hemophilia_factors.md

 ### Grandfathering*

-Patients who have a claim for a non-preferred drug in the previous 120 days will be automatically approved to continue the.
-Patients who have taken the drug previously but do not have claims history (e.g. new to Medicaid), will need to submit a prior authorization in order to continue coverage.
+Patients who have a claim for a non-preferred drug in the previous 120 days will be automatically approved to continue the drug.
+Patients who have taken the drug previously, but do not have claims history (e.g. new to Medicaid), will need to submit a prior authorization in order to continue coverage.

 **All Authorizations**: Must be prescribed in accordance with FDA approved labeling